-The Vet Reflections concept was created by Lidiia Alaverdova DVM in May 2019 to spark positive incremental transformations in the veterinary profession by nurturing entrepreneurial mindset among broader vet community.
-She was on top of the gorgeous mountain in Swiss Alps, at the bottom of the burnout and took her first step towards her dream.
+The Vet Reflections concept was created by Lidiia Alaverdova DVM to spark positive incremental transformations in the veterinary profession by nurturing entrepreneurial mindset among broader vet community.

-She craved a community to embrace the highs and the lows of entrepreneurship specific to vet med, practice reflective learning, design thinking, innovation frameworks, all things digital and above all kindness.
+Together we embrace the highs and the lows, practice reflective learning, design thinking, innovation frameworks, all things digital and above all kindness.

-The basis of her idea is to run micro-community projects and challenges to address a variety of issues faced daily by vet professionals, as well as pursue great ideas together.
-Members get to learn about entrepreneurship and various frameworks while solving challenges they care for.
-A designated VetMarketSpace will serve as a platform to showcase the work, get side income and support other vet professionals by trading or selling skills, support and products.
-There are more sparks to come:)
+The basis is to run micro-community projects and challenges to address a variety of issues faced daily, as well as pursue great ideas together.
+Members get to learn about entrepreneurship and various frameworks while solving challenges they care for together.

 Vet Med is full of brilliant minds and has a massive entrepreneurial potential.
 As a result of our work, we aim to create positive inspirational stories, actionable vet reflections and a sense of fulfillment.